cgiova/multimodal-xai-prostate/README.md

 ## Dataset
 The dataset used for the analisys is the one provided for the PI-CAI Grand Challenge [https://pi-cai.grand-challenge.org] \
 Imaging data can be found here [https://zenodo.org/records/6624726]\
-Annotations have been released and are maintained via: [github.com/DIAGNijmegen/picai_labels]\
+Annotations have been released and are maintained via: [github.com/DIAGNijmegen/picai_labels]

+## Workflow
 ![Workflow XAI Prostate](images/workflow_xai_prostate.png)

 ## Repository Contents